libgit2/libgit2/THREADING.md

 On Mac OS X
 -----------

+By default we use libcurl to perform the encryption.
+The system-provided libcurl uses SecureTransport, so no special steps are necessary.
+If you link against another libcurl (e.g. from homebrew) refer to the general case.

-On OS X, the library makes use of CommonCrypto and SecureTransport for cryptographic support.
+If the option to use libcurl was deactivated, the library makes use of CommonCrypto and SecureTransport for cryptographic support.
 These are thread-safe and you do not need to do anything special.

 Note that libssh2 may still use OpenSSL itself.
 In that case, the general case still affects you if you use ssh.